 If you want individuals to take separate turns, simply have each player make a separate Initiative Roll.
 Players then take turns in order, starting with the highest (don’t forget that the GM is a player too).

 Did I Hit Him?: To attack someone, simply roll the appropriate skill vs the target’s skill.
-If you win the roll then your attack succeeded, and the poor sucker gets one Setback token (you could use poker chips, rocks, or whatever else you might have lying around).
+If you win the roll then your attack succeeded, and the poor sucker gets one Setback token (you could use poker chips, rocks, coins, or whatever else you might have lying around).

 What Is a Setback Token?: When you receive your third Setback token, your character is out of action until recovered in some way; exact details of that are determined by the GM according to the situation.
 In combat that might meant you are lying unconscious, retreating to tend your wounds, captured, or even dead.
 Out of combat, defeat could mean almost anything.